 However, the pressures of this inexorable growth in the number of deployed devices in the Internet means that the even NATs cannot absorb these growth pressures forever.
-NATs can extend the effective addressable space by up to 32 'extra' bits, and they enable the time-based sharing of addresses.
+NATs can extend the effective addressable space by up to 32 'extra' bits using mapping of the source and destination port fields of the TCP and UDP headers, and they enable the time-based sharing of public addresses.
 Both of these measures are effective in stretching the IPv4 address space to encompass a larger client device pool, but they do not transform the address space into an infinitely elastic resource.
 The inevitable outcome of this process is that we may see the fragmenting of the IPv4 Internet into a number of disconnected parts, probably based on the service 'cones' of the various points of presence of the content distribution servers, so that the entire concept of a globally unique and coherent address pool layered over a single coherent packet transmission realm will be foregone.
 Alternatively, we may see these growth pressures motivate the further deployment of IPv6, and the emergence of IPv6-only elements of the Internet as the network itself tries to maintain a cohesive and connected whole.
-There are commercial pressures pulling the network in both of these directions, so it's entirely unclear what path the Internet will follow in the coming years, but my (admittedly cynical and perhaps jaded) personal opinion lies in a future of highly fragmented network.
+There are commercial pressures pulling the network in both of these directions, so it's entirely unclear what path the Internet will follow in the coming years, but my (admittedly cynical and perhaps overly jaded) personal opinion lies in a future of highly fragmented network.

 Can address allocation data help us to shed some light on what is happening in the larger Internet?
-Let's look at what happened in 2023.
+Let's look at what happened in 2024.

-IPv4 in 2023
+IPv4 in 2024